 “To me, there are two types of aphrodisiac scents: animalic and spice,” says Los Feliz Botanics Founder Kristen Quinn Castro.
 “We are animals at our core, and with the modern sterilization of our environments, the one area we can really connect to our instincts, our intuition, and our limbic system is within sex and sensuality.”
 Castro notes that animalic scents don’t necessarily have to be animal-derived musks.
 “Today,” she says, “There's more demand for botanical musks.”
 Many florals can be considered animalic because of the inherent grit in their profiles.
 Grit adds dimension to a scent, giving it an earthy complexity, which can heighten pleasure receptors in humans.

 Spritz fragrance on the back of your neck or even into your hair—whenever you move, the scent will intensify.

 You might be skeptical about the erotic power of naturally derived plants, herbs, and foods—all ingredients that form the basis of fragrances on the market today.
 But if you consider the fact that desire starts in the brain, it makes sense that there are definite neurological responses to olfactory stimuli.
 The following scents have been known for their aphrodisiac properties for centuries, and recent scientific studies prove their reputations are well-deserved.

 Jasmine is proven to increase alertness and improve mood, both of which may increase your sex drive.
 In Hindu and Muslim traditions, jasmine is known as the "perfume of love."
 This scent might be one of the strongest aphrodisiacs out there, with over 43 varieties that mimic animalic musk.
 A sweet and delicate floral.
 (P.S., these are the best jasmine perfumes).

 Castro notes that rose contains indole, a fragrance molecule found in decomposition and fecal waste.
 Although it’s a little gross sounding, this aroma adds grit to the scent, making it an aphrodisiac.
-Plus, a 2015 study indicated that rose oil is a powerful stimulant for men and women.
+Plus, a 2015 study indicated that rose oil can be a powerful stimulant for men.
 A natural relaxant, rose oil can also lower inhibition which makes it perfect for unleashing the pleasure principle.
 Rose is a velvety, pungent floral scent.